Algo-Foundry/demo-box-storage/README.md

 ### box_delete
 Deletes the box

+## Run the demo
 Run the functions to submit the necessary app call transactions related to box storage,

+To reuse the deployed app, save the app ID in the `.env` folder after running the first script.
+Run `source .env` first before running the rest of the scripts.

 ```
 node 01_create_empty_box.js